emaicus/Rangers-and-Ruffians/docs/Rulebook.md

 As you come up with a backstory for your character remember the following:
-Try to keep things vague but evocative, so that your Poohbah can easily weave them into their world.
+Try to keep things vague but evocative, and which is open ended.
+That way, your Poohbah can easily weave it into their world.
-Consider the following quick backstory:
+Consider the following simple backstory:
 > "Elizabeth is from the town of Lindhearth.
 Some years ago she was visited by an aged wizard, who warned her of a great trial approaching in her future.
 Ever since that day, she has been preparing for an evil that may never come."